 Another hot topic is the authenticity of the Bible.
-For a Christian the Bible is the very Word of God.
+For a Christian, the Bible is the very Word of God.
 It’s the standard whereby everything is supposed to be measured.
-It’s the way the Creator of all things sees things.
-The Bible had many authors altogether, but the real author behind is God, through the inspiration of his spirit.
-These might be very foreign expressions for an unbeliever, but if there is a God, then there is such a thing as divine inspiration.
-(Modern spiritually inclined people would call that channeling.)
-God has been speaking to his people and He cares very much that we know how He views everything.
+It’s the way the Creator of everything sees things.
+The Bible had many authors altogether, but the real author behind is God, through the inspiration of His Spirit.
+This might be a foreign expression for unbelievers, but if there is a God, then there is such a thing as divine inspiration.
+God has been speaking to His people and He cares very much that we know how He views everything.

 To delve into this subject, I would like to recommend you a book, which I found very fascinating and convincing:

 The Case For The Real Jesus

 A Journalist Investigates Current Attacks on the Identity of Christ

 Let’s read a portion from the Introduction:

 “If you had asked my opinion about Jesus when I was the legal editor of the Chicago Tribune, I would have given you an adamant answer: If he lived, he was undoubtedly a rabble-rousing prophet who found himself on the wrong side of the religious and political leaders of his day.
 Claims about his divinity clearly were manufactured by his followers long after his unfortunate demise.
 As an atheist, I ruled out any possibility of the virgin birth, miracles, the resurrection, or anything else supernatural.